 Work is underway on the Manhattan Bridge to replace all 628 bridge suspenders, rewrap main cables, replace and update lighting, and install access platforms for the bridge towers.
 During the construction, detours will sometimes be required for pedestrians and bicylists.
 The project is scheduled to continue until Summer 2013.
 This work is part of a complete overhaul of the bridge, which began in 1982

-Vision Zero in Fort Greene/Clinton Hill
+Fort Greene/Clinton Hill Vision Zero

 On January 26th, 2016 DOT attended a Town Hall hosted by Council Member Laurie Cumbo to discuss Vision Zero related projects and statistics in the Fort Greene and Clinton Hill neighborhoods of Brooklyn.
 The presentation included citywide statistics on the progress of Vision Zero and details on several projects that are planned for the area.

-Learn more about the study
+Learn more about the Lower Montauk Branch Rail study

 Red Hook Streetcar Feasibility Study

 DOT conducted a five-month study to determine the feasibility of a running a streetcar route in the Brooklyn neighborhood of Red Hook.
 This initial analysis will help determine if this mode, once a staple of New York City’s streets, is a viable method of connecting the residents and businesses of Red Hook with Brooklyn’s broader transportation network and supporting economic development in the area.
 The study is funded through a Federal Transit Administration grant secured by U.S. Representative Nydia Velázquez and has long had the support of the Brooklyn Chamber of Commerce.

 Learn more about the Red Hook Streetcar Feasibility study